Masuud10/zero-start-genesis-place/RPC_FUNCTIONS_SETUP.md

 ## Overview

-The following RPC functions have been created to support the analytics and reporting features in your application:
+The following RPC functions have been created to support the analytics and reporting features in your applicatioN;

 ### Analytics Functions